Randika00/PixselX_Photography_Management_System/README.md

 Another unique aspect of our online application is the opportunity we've provided for the enthusiastic, young community who are interested in photography to collaborate with us.
-Both the Header and the Footer have been navigated using two navigators.I also place adverts for websites other than this one on social media platforms so that users can access this page through such advertisements.Utilizing Visual Studio Code as the development IDE and a MySQL database to hold data, the application was created utilizing the HTML and PHP programming languages.
+Both the Header and the Footer have been navigated using two navigators.I also place adverts for websites other than this one on social media platforms so that users can access this page through such advertisements.Utilizing Visual Studio Code as the development IDE and a MySQL database to hold data, the application was created utilizing the HTML,PHP and JavaScript programming languages.